 Family law tends to create highly personal and stressful situations.
-But that’s actually what Scottsdale divorce attorney Christopher R. Kennedy finds appealing about the practice.
+But that’s actually what Peoria divorce attorney Christopher R. Kennedy finds appealing about the practice.

 “I feel that in what can be one of the most traumatic and emotional times in a person’s life, clients need someone who can look at the issues objectively, keep a clear head in a time of highly charged emotion, and provide sound advice not motivated by animosity, guilt, or as a result of distress,” Mr. Kennedy said.

 Clients have a lot to deal with when going through divorce.
 They can’t always make rational decisions in those situations.

 “I can counsel and guide them on what rights they have in regards to their children, families, and property, and represent them on the legal issues as they deal with their current emotional situation,” Mr. Kennedy said.
 “Men, and fathers, in particular, are underserved by and experience bias in family court, and I find great satisfaction in helping to level the playing field through my representation.”

 Mr. Kennedy says lawyers are not referred to as “counselor” arbitrarily.
 Clients need to feel they are heard, and excellent listening skills are essential to practicing law.

 “My ability to listen objectively and without judgment allows me to connect with my clients, identify what issues are most important to them, and represent them effectively and efficiently,” he said.
 “Demonstrating objective compassion has helped me immensely in my practice.”